 1 – Clean your gloves prior to the tournament.

-Get all dirt particles out of your gloves by putting them in a pillow case and throwing in the washing machine.
+Get all dirt particles out of your gloves by putting them in a pillowcase and throwing in the washing machine.
 After the cycle, leave palm up out of sunlight.
 If you are not comfortable putting them in the washer, you can use glove wash or better still, bring out those new L1 Goalkeeper gloves for that new glove feeling.

 2 – Read up on when / who you are playing in the tournament.

 Check, and double check your times.
 This will help you in deciding when to eat, how much rest you are likely to have and what type of field you are likely to be playing on (Turf/grass).
 Be aware that most tournaments don’t have their final schedule out until 3 days before the start – Be aware of any changes.

 3 – Pack extra goalkeeping equipment and have in a separate smaller bag.

 Hat to avoid eye strain when looking into sun, squeezy bottle to wet gloves during and in between games, tape to ensure shinguards don’t get in the way of kicking.
 Have pants on hand if the goalmouth looks hard or rocky.
 Read up on all the equipment you might need but maybe don’t have.
 You can purchase goalkeeping equipment here.

 4 – Read the article on exercises to do to warm up before a game.

 Coach won’t have time to cater to your specialized needs.
 Read the article here

 5 – Know the rules of the tournament.